The Big Haze

 Particulate matter is formed from industrial pollution as well as natural sources like dust, volcanoes and sea salt.
 Particularly sulfates from coal burning are known to be a large cooling influence on the planet, and are also the largest single uncertainty to radiative forcing.

-Cooling from particulate matter doubled between 1950 and 1980.
-Since that time, the pollution-induced cooling has remained steady, although different regions of the world have increased or decreased their pollution much more than the global average.
+Cooling from particulate matter doubled between the late 1940s and 1980.
+From the 1980s to the 2000s, the pollution-induced cooling remained relatively steady, although different regions of the world increased or decreased their pollution much more than the global average.
 Clean Air Acts in the United States and Europe have been successful at reducing the asthma-inducing aerosol pollution in many, but not all communities.
 As the US and Europe reduced its pollution, countries like China and India saw pollution skyrocket, largely due to increased burning of coal for electricity and industry.
 After peaking in 2006, sulfur dioxide emissions in China have decreased substantially, leading to a reduction that is visible even in global emissions.
+In 2020, another substantial drop in sulfur dioxide emissions occurred in the transportation sector, partially from COVID-induced decreases in transportation, but also from a switch to lower sulfur fuel oil in the shipping industry.

-The uncertainty in particulate matter forcing is huge, over 800 TW right now.
+The uncertainty in particulate matter forcing is huge, around 700 TW in recent years.
 We just aren’t sure how much effect the pollution is having on sunlight.
 This is in part because we don’t have a clean preindustrial atmosphere for comparison.
 The role of haze is one of the most important uncertainties in the projection of future climate.Global emissions of sulfur dioxide by sector.
 Data from CEDS

 Because sulfate particles are reflective, they cool the planet.
 They also help clouds to form, which also reflect away sunlight.
-Both of these effects, known as the direct and indirect effect of aerosols, respectively, are important in causing the 520 TW of cooling from pollution.
+Both of these effects, known as the direct and indirect effect of aerosols, respectively, are important in causing the approximately 500 TW of cooling from pollution.

 Global emissions of black carbon by sector.
 Data from CEDS